Students for Sensible Drug Policy

 Students for Sensible Drug Policy (SSDP) is an international nonprofit organization advocacy and education organization with focus on drug policy, war on drugs, marijuana legalization, psychedelics, juvenile justice and youth rights, drug decriminalization, criminal justice reform.
 SSDP promotes global youth civic engagement as a tool in reforming drug policy.

+History

+Students for Sensible Drug Policy (SSDP) was founded in 1998 by students at Rochester Institute of Technology, George Washington University, and American University.

 SSDP has expanded from a single chapter in upstate New York created by a handful of students to a network of over 150 chapters worldwide.

 Board

-SSDP is governed by a Board of Directors and a Board of Trustees, a designated body of the Board of Directors.
+SSDP is governed by a board of directors and a board of trustees, a designated body of the board of directors.
 Together, they are responsible for crafting strategy for the organization, overseeing compliance and financial affairs, and overseeing SSDP’s Executive Director.
-At least two-thirds of the members of SSDP's Board of Directors are students or young people elected by SSDP's chapters each year during the organization's national Congress.
-Maya Tatum, Arizona State University Tempe campus, is the current chair.
+At least two-thirds of the members of SSDP's board of directors are students or young people elected by SSDP's chapters each year during the organization's national Congress.
+As of 2025, Kat Murti is the Executive Director and Karley Snyder is the Board Chair.

 Main issues

-Access to harm reduction

-Harm reduction is the act of mitigating negative consequences associated with drug use.
-SSDP provides tools for its members to advocate for the implementation of harm reduction measures and support to engage in direct service work.